 Buying a weave or hair extensions is an investment for many.
 Seriously!
 Finding a good hair extension brand that sells quality hair can be a hassle (there are so many on the internet!), and finding a great stylist to install the hair you spent half your paycheck on definitely can break the bank.
 However, there is a way to stretch your dollar so you won’t feel the burn as much and that’s by taking care of your hair extensions.

-Quality hair extensions are designed to undergo wash, wear (maybe some tear) over and over again.
+Quality hair extensions are designed to undergo wash, wear (and maybe some tear) over and over again.
 While it is definitely a great idea to purchase a fresh set when the life of your previous batch is over, you can also use a few of our tips below to help you extend the life of your current set.
 Read on as we unfold some easy hair care tips to help you better take care of your hair extensions:

 5 Ways to Care for Hair Extensions